by Jenny Smiechowski –

 Don’t hesitate to use herbal support

 Even if you try all the stress-relieving suggestions on this list, you may need a little extra support slaying seasonal stress.
 And that’s where herbs come in.
 There are plenty of safe and effective herbs that have an impressive impact on stress and mood.
 The herb lemon balm, for example, has been used to relieve stress since the Middle Ages, and modern science has confirmed that it does indeed work (16).
 In fact, one double-blind, placebo-controlled study showed that it enhanced mood while also promoting calmness and alertness (16).
 The herb passionflower has also been used for many years to encourage calmness (17).
-More recently, studies show it can promote a peaceful mood in people with generalized anxiety disorder and people undergoing surgery (17).
+More recently, studies show it can promote a peaceful mood in people with a generalized anxiety disorder and people undergoing surgery (17).
 St. John’s Wort is another herb that can encourage a more positive state of mind, with numerous studies demonstrating its mood-lifting abilities (18).
 If you’re looking for herbal mood and stress support, consider trying Native Remedies’ PureCalm™ for Naturally Soothed Nerves, which contains lemon balm, lavender flower, and passionflower, or Native Remedies’ MindSoothe™ Veg Cap, which contains St. John’s Wort and passionflower.

 Hopefully, you’re feeling less stressed already.
 After all, it helps to know there are simple things you can do to make the holidays fun again.
 And, trust me.
 If you do decide to follow these nine tips for a stress-free holiday season, you’re sure to have the holiest, jolliest holiday you’ve had in years—one that only a Christmas carol could capture!